-Dogs, on average, age five to eight times faster than humans.
+On average, dogs age five to eight times faster than humans.
 By age two, most dogs have already reached adulthood.
-At age four, many are entering middle age.
-By age seven, many dogs, particularly larger breeds, are entering their senior years.
+At age four they are entering middle age.
+By age seven, many dogs (particularly large breeds) are entering their senior years.

-Because dogs age so rapidly, major health changes can occur in a short amount of time.
+Because dogs age so rapidly in comparison to us, major health changes can occur in a short amount of time.
 The risk of cancer, diabetes, obesity, arthritis, heart disease and other serious conditions all increase with age.

-Today’s dogs are living longer than ever but unfortunately chances are that many may experience a potentially serious illness during their lifetime.
-Annual health checks can help your veterinarian diagnose, treat or even prevent problems before they become life-threatening.
+The modern family dog is living longer than ever, but unfortunately chances are that many will experience a potentially serious illness during their lifetime.
+Annual health checks can help our vets diagnose, treat or even prevent problems before they become life threatening.

-An annual health check is also a great opportunity to ask Dr Raj or one of our vets on duty about nutrition, behaviour or any other issues.
+An annual health check is also a great opportunity to ask our vets about nutrition, dental care, behaviour and preventatives.

 HEALTH CHECK LIST

 The most important annual health screenings for dogs:

 Adult dogs (1-6 years)